 In Spring 2018, the gallery ran a successful Art Happens to bring Paula the polar bear to Margate.
 They raised over £15,000 to take their exhibition, Animals & Us, out of the gallery and onto the beach to get everyone talking about climate change.

-Turner Contemporary has no permanent collection of its own, but thanks to its partnership with Tate there's always a supply of Turners on display – the gallery promises at least one at any time.
+Turner Contemporary has no permanent collection of its own.
 The programme of temporary exhibitions focuses on art from 1750 to the present that has a dialogue with Turner's work and legacy.